picfight/pfcd/docs/json_rpc_api.md

 ### 8. Notifications (Websocket-specific)

-btcd uses standard JSON-RPC notifications to notify clients of changes, rather than requiring clients to poll pfcd for updates.
+pfcd uses standard JSON-RPC notifications to notify clients of changes, rather than requiring clients to poll pfcd for updates.
 JSON-RPC notifications are a subset of requests, but do not contain an ID.
 The notification type is categorized by the `method` field and additional details are sent as a JSON array in the `params` field.

 <a name="NotificationOverview" />